Best Medicare Supplement Plans in Maryland 2020 – Comparison Chart

-If you’re enrolled in Medicare Part A and Part B or will soon take that step, you’re probably considering Medicare Supplement plans in Maryland.
+If you’re enrolled in Medicare Part A and Medicare Part B or will soon take that step, you’re probably considering the best Medicare Supplement plans in Maryland for 2020.
 These plans are often referred to as Medigap plans because they fill the gaps that are left by Original Medicare coverage.
 Rather than trying to keep up with copayments, coinsurance, Part B excess charges and other uncovered expenses, you can focus on just paying your monthly Medigap plan premium and your premium for Medicare Part B. Some of the plan options offer a lot of benefits over the standard Medicare benefits through the federal Medicare program and can save you a lot of money.

-One of your most important tasks when selecting a Medicare Supplement plan in Maryland is comparing rates from reputable insurance companies authorized to offer Medigap policies.
+One of your most important tasks when selecting the best Medicare Supplement plan in Maryland is comparing rates from reputable insurance companies authorized to offer Medigap policies.
 This state follows the federal standardized benefits for each plan, so carriers compete mainly through their rates.

 Some of the factors that are taken into consideration include:

 Your pre-existing conditions and medical history are only factored into your Medigap plan rate if you enroll outside of your initial open enrollment period and you don’t qualify for special enrollment.
 The State of Maryland allows each Medicare Supplement insurance company to select from three methods of rate calculation:

 Your age at the time of enrollment determines your rate.
 The younger you are at enrollment, the less you are likely to pay for your premium.
 While your rates will not increase on a predetermined schedule, you may see some increases due to inflation or changes in your benefits.

 Your age at the time of enrollment determines your starting rate and then rates gradually increase as you age.
 Most Medigap insurance companies increase rates based on predetermined milestones or intervals, so premiums don’t typically increase every year.